LJZYlinpr/ljzylinpr.github.io/_pages/about.md

 ---

 ## 🚀 Recent News
+- **Sep 25, 2025** — Joined the External Relations Group of the Executive Committee at the Institute for Future Humans.
 - **Sep 8, 2025** — Started lab rotation in Prof. Hongtao Yu’s group 🧬
 - **Oct 20, 2025** — *Will begin rotation in Prof. Ziqing Li’s group* 🤖
 - **Aug 22–24, 2025** — Joined *The First International Conference on AI & Biotechnology* @ Harbin Institute of Technology